P-Valley: Choreography

 Jamaica Craft serves as the show's choreographer.
 Before becoming a professional choreographer, she started her career dancing for TLC in Atlanta.
 The show has several body doubles and background dancers including Tess Artiste, Ashley Fox and Judy Gray.
 Professional exotic dancer Spyda is the stunt double for Brandee Evans.

+Release

+Season one debuted on July 12, 2020.
+Season two was released on June 3, 2022.
+Season three is scheduled to premiere on December 4, 2026 on Starz.

 Reception

 Critical response

 Review aggregator Rotten Tomatoes reported an approval rating of 100% for the first season based on 32 reviews, with an average rating of 8.7/10.
 The website's critics consensus reads, "A stunning, lyrical piece of neon noir, P-Valley explores the unseen lives of strippers in Mississippi through Katori Hall's singular gaze, celebrating the beauty of the craft without sugarcoating the challenges."
 On Metacritic, it has a weighted average score of 85 out of 100 based on 16 reviews, indicating "universal acclaim".

 Referred to as a Southern Gothic by critics, season one was praised for its portrayal of the Black women strippers' lives.
 Hannah Giorgis of The Atlantic wrote, "P-Valley is lush, resplendent, and sometimes haunting.
 All of the women's strife occurs against the backdrop of sweeping southern vistas or kaleidoscopic lighting, often with eerily bouncing beats soundtracking their dances."
 Similarly, Tambay Obenson reviewed the show for IndieWire, "These are richly crafted characters in what is essentially a quasi-family.
 It's obvious Hall did her homework, talking to dozens of strippers over six years, to make the production as authentic as possible."

 Critics also noted the portrayal of social issues.
 Eric Deggans stated in a review for NPR, "...between the storylines about domestic abuse and a secret casino project, we see takes on colorism, closeted gay men and the struggle to survive when you're poor, Black and outside polite society in the South."

 Brandee Evans' acting received positive reception.
 Writing for The Ringer, Allison Herman stated, "Evans is more than capable of carrying the show herself, and discovery of a freshly minted actress adds to the thrill."
 Nicco Annan's portrayal of Uncle Clifford was named to THR's list of Best TV Performances of 2020.

 The second season received mainly positive critical reception.
 It holds an 90% rating on Rotten Tomatoes based on ten critic ratings with an average rating of 8.0/10.